 The subject content sets out the knowledge, understanding and skills relevant to this qualification.
-Together with the assessment information, it provides the framework within which centres create their programmes of study, so ensuring progression from Key Stage 4 national curriculum requirements and the possibilities for progression to A Level.
+Together with the assessment information, it provides the framework within which centres create their programmes of study, so ensuring progression from AS Level requirements and the possibilities for progression to higher education.